Disappearance, recovery of Derek Chauvin's Taser remain a mystery

 "At this point we are unsure when this Taser was taken, or where it was located when it was taken," Minneapolis police Cmdr.
 Travis Glampe wrote in a report several days after its recovery.
-He wrote that after determining that the Taser was one of theirs, the department's Taser training coordinating officer confirmed that the device belonged to Chauvin.
-The head of the department's Internal Affairs then contacted BCA agent James Reyerson, who oversaw the agency's investigation of Floyd's death, to arrange the device's retrieval.
+He wrote that after determining that the stun gun was one of theirs, the department's Taser training coordinating officer confirmed that the device belonged to Chauvin.
+The head of the department's Internal Affairs then contacted BCA agent James Reyerson, who oversaw the agency's investigation of Floyd's death, to arrange the device's retrieval, according to the report.

 Several people, of seemingly different motivations, have been charged with storming the precinct and started fires that eventually consumed parts of the building.

-Last November, a central Minnesota man pleaded guilty to breaching the fence that enclosed the precinct and helping light a Molotov cocktail, which another man brought into the building and used to set it on fire, according to prosecutors.
-The man, Bryce Michael Williams, was indicted by a federal grand jury for conspiracy to commit arson, along with three alleged co-conspirators: Dylan Robinson, of Brainerd; Davon De-Andre Turner, of St. Paul; and Brandon Michael Wolfe, also of St. Paul.
+Last November, a central Minnesota man pleaded guilty under a plea bargain to breaching the fence that enclosed the precinct and helping light a Molotov cocktail, which another man brought into the building and used to set it on fire, court records show.
+Bryce Michael Williams, of Staples, Minn., was indicted by a federal grand jury for conspiracy to commit arson, along with three alleged co-conspirators: Dylan Robinson, of Brainerd; Davon De-Andre Turner, of St. Paul; and Branden Michael Wolfe, also of St. Paul.
+Like Williams, the other men pleaded guilty under government plea agreements.

 The charges say Turner helped Williams light the Molotov cocktail and carried it into the precinct.
 Robinson also threw an incendiary device into the building, and Wolfe rolled a barrel into the flames "with the intent to accelerate the existing fire," according to the indictment.
 A member of the Boogaloo Bois, a right-wing group intent on capitalizing on chaos and starting the next American civil war, has also been charged with assisting in the damage to the precinct that night.
 Ivan Harrison Hunter, a 26-year-old from Boerne, Texas, is accused of shooting 13 rounds from an AK-47-style rifle into the precinct while people were inside the building.